 Why spend time on ice breakers?

-You might think – well, it’s fun and all, but it doesn’t work for my team because we are very busy and have no time for silly games or chit-chat.
+You might think – well, it’s fun and all, but it doesn’t work for my team because everyone’s online calendar planner is packed and we have no time for silly games or chit-chat.

 And while yes, incorporating ice breakers will naturally bite some time off your Zoom meeting, it will give you back so much more:

 - Deflate the tension